Ps2Fino/Updater/README.md

 Homebrew installations don't seem to work very well.
 Another issue is a script to automatically setup a project in the correct directory format for future projects to be added.
 Also, see the issues with OSX Sierra and pyinstaller [here](https://github.com/pyinstaller/pyinstaller/issues/1350).
+The fix for this is to actually just use py2app instead, which seems to create a standalone executable just fine.
+Instructions for using py2app are available [here](https://py2app.readthedocs.io/en/latest/tutorial.html#create-a-setup-py-file)

 ## Missing features
 - A HTTP service for querying available projects hosted on github.bath.ac.uk